sashafromlibertalia/dev/packages/stylelint/README.md

 ## Setup

-In the root of the project, create a file `.stylelintrc.json` with the following content:
+In the root of the project, create a file `.stylelintrc` with the following content:

 ```json
 {